miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 model is accepted/absorbed without translation by the _downstream_ (**`D`**) counterpart.
 - In our model, this relationship is used in three scenarios.
 The integration with the _Identity_ subdomain, mostly because the solutions in this subdomain, e.g. OAuth, are typically widely known and accepted.
-The _eDietitian_ subdomain is expected to require some information to generate their decisions and it our system should provide that data as needed.
-Lastly, given the *Customer Notification* BC is expected to be generic, some off-the-shelf tool would likely provide the means of integrating with our BCs with minimal effort.
+The _eDietitian_ subdomain is expected to require some information to generate their decisions and our system should provide that data as needed.
+Lastly, given the *Customer Notification* BC is expected to be generic, some off-the-shelf tool would likely provide means for integration with our BCs with minimal effort.

 #### Anticorruption Layer - ACL (BC Relationship)
 &nbsp; &nbsp; &nbsp; ![ACL Relationship closer look](../images/ddd-context-map-relationship-acl.png)